trolie/spec/docs/articles/media-types.md

 > For detailed walkthroughs of specific TROLIE use cases, please see
 > [Usage Examples](../usage-examples).
 The article focuses on how the various
 > messages required for those use cases are specified in this standard.
 If you
-> are unfamiliar with Web APIs in general or HTTP headers in particular, this
-> article is for you.
+> are unfamiliar with the use of media types in Web APIs this article is for you.

 ## Overview
 {:.no_toc}